-Laboratories must use the right chemical for their cleaning or they risk damaging expensive equipment.
-Although alcohol distilled with water is an excellent purpose lab cleaner, some labs may be unsure of which alcohol solution is right for them.
+Laboratories must use the right chemical for their cleaning or risk damaging expensive equipment.
+Although alcohol distilled with water is an excellent purpose lab cleaner, some labs may be unsure which alcohol solution is right for them.

 Isopropyl Alcohol for Cleaning Electronics